-“Well, considering the situation at the beginning of the quarter, when the budget was cut and I was tasked with maintaining sales pipeline, I believe the actions I took personally and through my team have positively contributed to the company.
+“Well, considering the situation at the beginning of the quarter, when the budget was cut and I was tasked with maintaining the sales pipeline, I believe the actions I took personally and through my team have positively contributed to the company.
 Specifically, I approached our loyal clients to provide video testimonials of how they are using our product during this time.
 I set expectations for my team on how to collect and edit these videos, and how to distribute them on Social Media.
 These actions have resulted in over 500 qualified sales leads.”

-Depending on the period between reviews, I advise you get 1 to 5 STAR examples ready to show your value and contribution to the organization.
+Depending on the period between reviews, I advise you to get 1 to 5 STAR examples ready to show your value and contribution to the organization.

 The second phase of the conversation will be your boss giving you feedback on your performance.
 This will either be initiated by your boss or you may need to ask for feedback on how they perceive your performance.

-Ideally, feedback would be delivered in the FIF format of Factual observations of behavior, the Impact of that behavior, and Future behaviors to stop, start or continue.
+Ideally, feedback would be delivered in the FIF format of Factual observations of behavior, the Impact of that behavior, and Future behaviors to stop, start, or continue.
 This will not always be the case, as many managers and leaders are notoriously bad at giving effective feedback.

-Your job is to hear the feedback, however delivered, in a non-defensive way.
+Your job is to hear the feedback, however, delivered, in a non-defensive way.

 Take on an attitude of curiosity.
 Ask for clarification on each point on how specifically your actions were working or not working towards stated objectives.
 Do not accept vague descriptions such as, “you could do better” or “your performance was fine”.
 Ask –